 The Outdoor Learning and Retreat Center is ready to create an awesome experience for your group.
 We specialize in creating multi-day experiences and quality educational programs and that can be tailored to accommodate different ages and group sizes.
 So whether you are a school group looking for us to lead 3 days worth of educational activities, or a professional group looking for a morning of fun outside before your business meetings, we have something for you.

 To keep things simple, we have broken our activities into three core focus areas.
 These include Outdoor Adventure, Team Dynamics and Leadership Training, and Science and Environmental Education.
 Our on-site activities run for 1.5 hours and take place on either our Horizon’s Campus or our Mountain Campus.
 Our off-site activities last between 4 to 5 hours and involve transportation, which we can provide, to a local river, trail, or climbing site.
 Feel free to mix and match activities from different categories as you like.
-However, certain activities are unavailable at different time due to weather and logistical restrictions.
+However, certain activities are unavailable at different times due to weather and logistical restrictions.

 For your convenience, we have listed the activities below.

 Those with a $ symbol are available for traveling programs.

 Environmental Education & Science

 Arts & Crafts

 (min age: 3rd grade) This classic art form is always a favorite.
 Each student gets a beginner basketry kit and our instructors work with students to braid and weave a product that the students can take home with them.
 This activity costs an additional $1 per child to offset the cost of the basketry kits.

 (min age: 1st grade) From start to finish we will explore the life cycle of these beautiful and interesting insects.
 We will work through puzzles that outline the different phases of life, the different things they eat, and the amazing journeys that certain species undertake when migrating.
 We will make our own arts and crafts projects and if our timing is right, we may even get to watch a caterpillar emerge from its cocoon!